yuanyji/batmud_blowtorch-plugins/README.md

   - Chat window: individual window for chat message display.

 # Plugin Usage
-- **Installation**: Replace the existing BlowTorch directory with provided package or create new emulated/0/BlowTorch directory and install the BlowTorch 2.1 app.
+- **Installation**: Replace the existing BlowTorch directory with provided package or create new emulated/0/BlowTorch directory and install the BlowTorch 2.1 app, put all the files in order

 - **Configuration**: Import settings via the in-game menu and adjust plugin settings as needed.